The Door (Game of Thrones): On the Iron Islands

-At The Wall
+At the Wall

 Sansa confronts Littlefinger about his decision to marry her to Ramsay.
 Littlefinger reveals that her great-uncle, the Blackfish, has retaken Riverrun with the Tully army.
 Sansa orders Brienne to go and recruit the Blackfish for their cause.

 At a war meeting at Castle Black, Sansa and Jon discuss which of the Northern houses they can rely on to support them.
 As the Karstarks and Umbers have already sided with House Bolton, Ser Davos suggests asking House Manderly.
 When Jon decides to rally the two dozen houses still loyal to the Starks, Sansa informs him they can add House Tully to the list, but lies about how she acquired the information.

-Jon, Sansa and Davos plan their attack on Winterfell.

 Beyond the Wall

 Bran's visions give him new insight into the Night King and the White Walkers.
 During one of his visions, Bran is shown the darkest secret of the Children: they long ago created the White Walkers from captured First Men.
 While in a vision of Winterfell, Bran hears the cries of Meera, who is trying to save Bran's body while the Children hold back the wights.
 Bran splits his consciousness by remaining in the vision of the past while simultaneously controlling Hodor in the present.
 The Night King kills the Three-Eyed Raven, while the Children and Bran's direwolf Summer are eventually killed by the wights.
 Hodor closes the hideout's door behind them, keeping the wights inside while Meera escapes with Bran.
 Meera repeatedly orders Hodor to "hold the door" shut while they flee, which results in the wights tearing him apart.
 In the vision, Bran becomes overwhelmed by the split consciousness and unintentionally enters the mind of Wylis in the vision, forging a connection between the past and the present.
 With Bran's consciousness inside his head, Wylis suffers a seizure after hearing the echoes of Meera's orders and seeing visions of his own violent death (unknowingly) through Bran, which traumatise him.
 He begins to repeatedly shout the words "hold the door" while convulsing on the ground, slurring the words together until they become "Hodor."
-Bran watches on in shock and sadness, finally knowing the sad truth behind what made Hodor the way he was.
+Bran watches on in shock and sadness, finally knowing the sad truth behind what made Hodor the way he was while also being confronted with the grim reality of his gruesome death.